 This one is great on many levels.
 Exercise is great for you in general but also helps with fertility (when done in moderation) and releases endorphins which make you… you guessed it, happy!
 If you’d rather stab yourself in the eye than exercise, just think of it as an activity that can only help your chances of getting pregnant, and use that as motivation to stay active and focus on your health.
 If exercise happens to be something you already enjoy, even better!

 First, come up with a goal that addresses what you personally want to get out of exercising.
 Maybe you want to lose weight or gain muscle strength.
 Maybe you want to maintain your current weight while feeling more energized.
 Or, maybe you want to spend more time moving and less time being sedentary.
 Make it your own!

 Next, devise a plan to make it happen!
 What does “success” look like?
 How will you hold yourself accountable?
-For me, success is doing an at-home workout video at least 3 days a week.
 YouTube has tons of great, free workout videos for all skill levels – the FitnessBlender channel is my personal favorite!
-As far as holding myself accountable, I do so by having a workout buddy to keep me in line (my husband) and by “grounding” myself from binge-watching my favorite shows until I do that day’s workout.
-You can also download an app to help plan and guide your workouts and to hold yourself accountable.
+You can hold yourself accountable by having a workout buddy to keep you in line and/or by downloading an app to help plan and guide your workouts.
 Nike Training Club is a great one, and it’s free!